xiezl/singa-docs/_posts/docs/2015-01-10-quick-start.md

       workspace: "examples/cifar10/"
     }

-Change the original job.conf with the above cluster configuration.
+Change the original *job.conf* with the above cluster configuration.
 It sets one worker group with two workers.
 The workers will run synchronously as they are from the same worker group.
-This framework is in-memory [sandblaster]({{ BASE_PATH }}/docs/distributed-training).
+This framework is the in-memory [sandblaster]({{ BASE_PATH }}/docs/distributed-training).
 The model is partitioned among the two workers.
-In specific, each layer is sliced such that every worker is assigned one sliced layer.
-The sliced layer is the same as the original layer except that it only has B/g feature instances, where B is the size of instances in a mini-batch, g is the number of workers in a group.
+In specific, each layer is sliced over the two workers.
+The sliced layer is the same as the original layer except that it only has `B/g` feature instances, where `B` is the number of instances in a mini-batch, `g` is the number of workers in a group.
 It is also possible to partition the layer (or neural net) using [other schemes]({{ BASE_PATH }}/docs/neural-net).
 All other settings are the same as running without partitioning